pmax42/flask-f1/README.md

 ## Roadmap

-- Refactor and clean up the code
+- Refactor, comment and clean up the code
 - Add flags in driver standings
 - Add logos in constructor files
 - Add transitions on toasts
 - Create a docker-compose to set up the entire development environment
-- Position the footer at the bottom of the page when there is no scroll
-- Restrict max page resizing in width to 550px
+- Restrict max page resizing in width to 300px
 - Production state for the app (build)